Academic Rules and Procedures

 - The student has spent one full calendar year outside LAU engaged in activities that may improve his/her chances for academic success.

-- The student who passes the special program of remedial courses at the Continuing Education Program.
+- The student has passed the special program of remedial courses within the Continuing Education Program.

 - Will be placed on probation and given two semesters, excluding summer term, to remove the probation.

 - If they fail to remove the probation, they will be dismissed.

 - May not receive credit for any academic work done during the absence period, if such work was not been declared prior to re-enrollment.